-The Organizational Behavior Teaching Society will offer competitive scholarships for doctoral students who wish to participate in the 2013 Doctoral Institute and Organizational Behavior Teaching Conference at the University of North Carolina Asheville.
+The Organizational Behavior Teaching Society will offer competitive scholarships for doctoral students who wish to participate in the 2015 Doctoral Institute and Organizational Behavior Teaching Conference at Walsh University in North Canton, Ohio.

 Full scholarships with additional travel assistance will be offered.
 Scholarship recipients will receive the following:

 - Registration for the one-day Doctoral Institute and the following four-day Teaching Conference

 - All meals, housing, and social activities for the DI as well as the Teaching Conference

 - Membership in OBTS for one year